ArikSquad/AnimVanish/readme.md

   herobrine:
     # Will the time set to night with the effect?
 Default: True
     night: true
-    # How long the effect will last?
+    # How long the night will last?
 Default: 3
     time: 3

   particle: